 1. INTRODUCTION 2

 2. METHODOLOGY 3

 2.1.
 The main elements of the method 3

 2.2.
-Working with mentors The role of mentor coordinators and mentors Recruitment and selection of mentors and mentees Supporting the mentors - Case discussion group 3 3 5 5
+Working with mentors The role of mentor coordinators and mentors 3

+Recruitment and selection of mentors and mentees 3 5

+supporting the mentors - Case discussion group 5

 2.3.
+Supporting the client 6

+Case management and mentoring: the process 6

+Recruiting clients Client assessment 7

+ndividual Employment Plan 8 10

+Client preparation 11

+ob search 14

+supporting the client's workplace integration 14

+ob retention (Follow-up) 16

-Supporting the client Case management and mentoring: the process Recruiting clients Client assessment Individual Employment Plan Client preparation Job search Supporting the client's workplace integration Job retention (Follow-up) Ending the mentoring General rules for documenting the work with the clients 66 77 88 10 11 14 14 16 17
+inding the mentoring General rules for documenting the work with the clients 17 17

+deficial rates for documenting the work with the chefts 17

 2.4.
+18

+Recruiting employers 18

-Recruiting and supporting the employer Recruiting employers Contacting the employer, meeting in person Sensitising the employer Regular contact with the employer, follow-up 18 18 19 20 21
+Contacting the employer, meeting in person sensitising the employer 19 20

+Regular contact with the employer, follow-up 21

 3. TRAINING MATERIALS 22

-MODULE 1.1.
+мо DULE 1.1.
 Exploring the field 23

-MODULE 2.1.
+мо DULE 2.1.
 Supporting the client 1 24

-MODULE 2.2.
+мо DULE 2.2.
 Supporting the client 2 26

-MODULE 3.1.
+МО DULE 3.1.
 Mentoring process 28

-MODULE 3.2.
+МО DULE 3.2.
 Mentoring tools 30

-MODULE 4.1.
+DULE 4.1.
 Group dynamics 32

-MODULE 5.1.
+DULE 5.1.
 Employer discrimination 34

-MODULE 6.1.
+МО DULE 6.1.
 Sensitisation 1 36

-MODULE 6.2.
+МО DULE 6.2.
 Sensitisation 2 37

 4. SAMPLE AGENDA AND FACILITATION PLAN 38

 4.1.
 Sample agenda of a 3-day mentor training 38

 4.2.
 Sample facilitation plan of the sensitisation training for employers 40